celestiaorg/docs/docs/developers/blobstream-contracts.md

 nonce).
 In other words, analogously it verifies that a specific block header is included in the canonical Celestia chain.

+## Querying the proof

+To prove that the data was published to Celestia, checkout the [proof queries documentation](./blobstream-proof-query.md) to understand how to query the proofs from Celestia consensus nodes and make them usable in the Blobstream verifier contract.

 ## Verifying data inclusion for fraud proofs

 A high-level overview of how a fraud-proof based L2 would interact with